roxanad1/Assignment4/README.md

 Password is WEAK

- ~ when searching for word ~
+ ~ if searching for word ~
+Separate Chaining Comparison (NEW): 8
+Linear Probing Comparison (NEW): 1
-Separate Chaining Comparison: 600
+Separate Chaining Comparison (OLD): 14
-Linear Probing Comparison: 60
+Linear Probing Comparison (OLD): 1
 Process finished with exit code 0